Bakuchi-what? I’m sure that’s what crossed your mind after first hearing about this coveted new skincare ingredient.

 Who can use Bakuchiol?

-Those normally excluding from the retinol game, rejoice!
+Those normally excluded from the retinol game, rejoice!
 Bakuchiol is safe for all skin types.

 It is also 100% natural, vegan, and pregnancy and breastfeeding safe.